Zawiya Dila'iya: Apogee

 The Zawiya of Dila reached its peak in the middle of the 17th century, after having ordered the assassination of al-Ayashi in 1641, expanding its influence on the cities of Fez, Tétouan and Ksar el-Kebir and on the Republic of Salé, as well as on the plains of the north-west and the corridor of Taza to the Moulouya.
-Mohammed al-Hajj, head of the zawiya, thus governed Fez since 1641 This time was particularly difficult for the Jewish community of Fez, who through institutions such as Tujjar as-Sultan, had important ties with the Sharifi Saadi Makhzen.
+Mohammed al-Hajj, head of the zawiya, thus governed Fez since 1641 This time was particularly difficult for the Jewish community of Fes, who through institutions such as Tujjar as-Sultan, had important ties with the Sharifi Saadi Makhzen.
 A Jewish chronicle of the time refers to Mohammed al-Hajj as the "sodomite of the zawiya" and recounts that in 1646 synagogues were ordered to close and were subsequently desecrated, damaged, or destroyed.
 The city was not receptive to the Dila either, and for a brief period in 1651 they rebelled and invited Muhammad ibn Muhammad al-Sharif, one of the early Alawite Sultans, to take control of the city.
 But the Dila'iya chief could still bring the town to submission by force.
 Muhammad Al Hajj placed a son, Abdullah, as governor of Salé.
 Following the death of the last Saadi sultan Ahmad al-Abbas in 1659, Mohammed al-Hajj was proclaimed Sultan of Morocco in Fez.